Chinmoy-sh/The-Flutter-UI-Component-Hub/README.md

 # The Flutter UI Component Hub

 ## Welcome to The Flutter UI Component Hub, a rich collection of reusable UI components and custom animated and non-animated widgets for Flutter.
-This repository is a go-to resource for accelerating app development by providing a central library of high-quality, pre-built components
+This repository is a go-to resource for accelerating app development by providing a central library of high-quality, pre-built components.

 ### The goal is to save time and effort by having a robust set of widgets that can be easily dropped into any new or existing Flutter project.